-The club has a robust system of internal controls which are used to manage the risks faced by the club to within its documented risk appetite.
+Standard UK has a robust system of internal controls which are used to manage the risks faced by Standard UK to within its documented risk appetite.
 This system covers all functions and all activities undertaken by the managers on behalf of the Standard Club and Standard UK.